 A member of the Cambridge Brain Sciences community sent me a great question: is playing chess related to intelligence?

-One of our cognitive tests, Spatial Span, relates with many real-world tasks—any activity that involves remembering and reproducing a series of positions recruits similar brain regions.
+One of our cognitive tasks, Spatial Span, relates with many real-world pursuits—any activity that involves remembering and reproducing a series of positions will require similar brain regions.
 One such activity is chess.
 Chess masters "chunk" multi-piece arrangements into a single representation in memory, allowing them to memorize a huge number of chess configurations.
-Similarly, Spatial Span performance can be increased by thinking of several moves as a single configuration.
+Similarly, people who can think of several spatial positions as a single configuration may do better in Spatial Span.

 A lot of intelligence tests rely on these abilities.
 It’s reasonable to propose, then, that people who are very good at chess are also highly intelligent.
 It may even be the case that excelling at chess requires high intelligence.